gladly-team/next-firebase-auth/README.md

 `String`

 The API endpoint this module will call when the auth state changes for an authenticated Firebase user.

-Must be set unless `tokenChangedHandler` is set.
+Required unless a custom `tokenChangedHandler` is set, in which case it cannot be defined.

 #### logoutAPIEndpoint

 `String`

 The API endpoint this module will call when the auth state changes for an unauthenticated Firebase user.

+Required unless a custom `tokenChangedHandler` is set, in which case it cannot be defined.

+#### onLoginRequestError

+`Function` (optional)

+A handler called if the login API endpoint returns a non-200 response.
+If a handler is not defined, this library will throw on any non-200 responses.

+Not used or allowed if a custom `tokenChangedHandler` is set.

+#### onLogoutRequestError

+`Function` (optional)

+A handler called if the logout API endpoint returns a non-200 response.
+If a handler is not defined, this library will throw on any non-200 responses.

-Must be set unless `tokenChangedHandler` is set.
+Not used or allowed if a custom `tokenChangedHandler` is set.

 #### tokenChangedHandler